Local's Guide to the Best Mexico City Street Food

 If you like tamales, you’ll enjoy another classic Mexico City street food dish: the tamale torta.

 Grab a tamale torta for a handful of pesos and rub shoulders with the chilangos (slang for Mexico City locals).
-Yummy Mexico City cheap eats and one of my favorite foods in Mexico City!
+These are truly yummy Mexico City cheap eats, and one of my favorite foods in Mexico City!

-Have you noticed a theme connecting these Mexico City street food dishes?
+Have you noticed a theme connecting so many of Mexico City’s street food dishes?

 When it comes to Mexican cuisine and most types of Mexican street food, corn is key.
-As the popular saying goes, ‘no pais sin maiz’ (there’s no country without corn) as is evidenced by the famous foods in Mexico City: emotes and elites y esquites.
+As the popular Mexican saying goes, “sin maiz no hay pais,” that is, ”Without corn, there is no country.”
+This saying is bolstered by a couple more of the famous foods in Mexico City: elotes and elotes y esquites.

 Luckily, there’s an easier way to eat corn: elotes y esquites.
-This Mexico City street food dish is made by scooping the corn kernels into a takeaway pot and mixing in the tasty yet calorific ingredients.
-It’s spicy, saucy, zingy, and overwhelmingly comforting.
+This Mexico City street food dish is made by scooping the corn kernels into a takeaway pot and mixing in the same tasty yet calorific accompanying ingredients.
+The result is spicy, saucy, zingy, and overwhelmingly comforting.

 Best Mexico City Food Markets